 - Attend and take notes at relevant hearings and briefings.

-- Track House, Senate, and final appropriated funding levels for federal programs, as well as relevant amendments and keep staff updated with reports.
+- Track House, Senate, and final appropriated funding levels for federal programs, as well as relevant amendments.

 - Keep track of federal funding opportunities and grant awards of regional interest and produce short write-ups on new developments and upcoming opportunities.

 Institute internships are unpaid; academic course credit is available in accordance with university policy.

 Submit an introductory cover letter or email accompanied by a resume to Matthew McKenna, Director, Great Lakes Washington Program, Northeast-Midwest Institute, at email@example.com.